AM Radio (band): Debut album

-3rd Album and Move To Japan
+3rd album

-Following their major label release Radioactive the band recorded many demos for a planned 3rd album.
+After their major label release Radioactive, the band recorded many demos for a planned 3rd album.

 AM Radio redirected its musical efforts overseas and pursued a record label with Polydor Records in Japan.
 Many of the demos tracks recorded for the 3rd album would go on to appear on the rarities release Reactive.
 It was around this time the band lost bassist Bryce Soderberg who joined Lifehouse.
 Ridel signed with Sony Publishing Japan and pursued other Japanese side projects as well.

-During this time Ridel experimented with a more synth pop sound for the band and brought in new members Keyboardist Francesca Po, Dan Flutur on Guitar and Juan Ramirez on drums, songs rerecorded included tracks "Hush" from Radioactive and "Grapevine" from Reactive.
+During that time Ridel experimented with a more synth pop sound for the band and brought in new members keyboardist Francesca Po, Dan Flutur on guitar and Juan Ramirez on drums; songs which were rerecorded included tracks "Hush" from Radioactive and "Grapevine" from Reactive.

-4th Album as a two piece
+4th Album as a two-piece

 After a string of small club tours in Los Angeles and a handful of band rehearsals, Ridel and current AM Radio member Jason Moore began a project entitled "Jason Feat Kevin," commonly referred to by the band as "JFK."
 The duo then restarted AM Radio in mid/2008 and pursued both groups.
 In December of that same year, it was announced that AM Radio would record a new album.
 About a year later, in November, "Bigger Better Bolder Brighter" ("BBBB") was released without the help of a record label.

 Ridel described their writing process for this album on the band's MySpace blog: